-Her house does not seem like hers.
+Her house did not seem like hers.
 Did another room just appear or was it always a three-bedroom flat?
 The pattern of the curtains was ever changing.
 She felt uneasy sitting on the leather sofa, like an unwelcome intruder.

 She spends just six hours a day in this building.
 A hotel guest booking in and out.
 Nothing here felt like home.

 A year ago she had waltzed about the empty rooms, her hands in his, his hands on her firm round promise.

 On some days, she heard the deep echo of his laughter bouncing off the walls.
 It frightened her.
 Most things about him did these days.

 He had told her, close your eyes babe.
 And with lovers excitement she leaned into his chest while he painted every room.

 He was good at things like this.
 Making her see what wasn’t there, and forget even the ground was capable of giving up.
 A nursery over there for our little cutie, she giggled at this, Oh yes bookshelf over there and…and… a leather couch for morning, afternoon and evening sex, his voice dropping some octaves at the last part.